Improving Entropy-Based Test-Time Adaptation from a Clustering View: Experiments

-We also test our method on CIFAR-10-C using other models: ResNet18~\cite{he2016deep} and ResNet50~\cite{he2016deep}.
-The results are shown in Table~\ref{c10r18} and Table~\ref{c10r50}, which demonstrates that our methods can keep leading performance with various models compared to other methods.
+We also test our method on CIFAR-10-C using another model ResNet50~\cite{he2016deep}.
+The results are shown in Table~\ref{c10r50}, which demonstrates that our methods can keep leading performance with various models compared to other methods w.r.t. average accuracy.
+Specifically, TTC is 2.9\% better than TENT on CIFAR-10-C with Resnet50.